Poster Child for a Successful Lung Transplant

 The process from diagnosis to transplant moved so quickly for Wright because of the team approach at the University of Chicago.

 The lung transplant team at the University of Chicago Medicine has a long history of multidisciplinary collaboration.
 The program started in 2005, when a team of two pulmonologists and one cardiothoracic surgeon -- along with an anesthesiologist and four nurses -- moved to the University of Chicago from Loyola University Medical Center in Maywood, Ill.

 The infrastructure at the University of Chicago Medicine allows the team to manage care for patients like Wright after surgery, from nutrition and rehabilitation to psychological counseling and social work, to help them adjust to life after transplantation.
 The team performs about 15 lung transplants per year.
 It’s operative and post-operative results are at the national average in the United States, with one-year survival of approximately 80 percent.

-Wickii Vigneswaran, MD, surgical director of the lung transplant program, said these procedures are complex and difficult for a number of reasons.
+Wickii Vigneswaran, MD, associate chief of cardiac and thoracic surgery, said these procedures are complex and difficult for a number of reasons.
 The lungs are susceptible to infections because they are exposed to the environment, and they are highly sensitive to changes in the body.